ImanovFuad/Python/PyOWM-version-3.md

 - remove most of the development-oriented docs: users tipically don't care about it
 - add more usage-oriented snippets (eg. recipes)

+## Wiki
+- Wiki pages must NOT serve as documentation sources!
+Therefore docs-like pages must be removed and links to them shall be replaced to links to the actual Readthedocs documentation pages

 ## Diffs with respect v2
 - removes XML schemas and XML dumps for entities
 - removes JSON dumps for entities (only Python dict dumps will be allowed)